1coderookie/Kobra2ProInsights/docs/hardware/powersupply.md

 ---

-## Add An External MOSFET (MOD)
+## MOD: Add An External MOSFET

-It's adviseable to add an external MOSFET for driving the heated bed (if you like, you can also add one for the heater cartridge as well of course).
+It's advisable to add an external MOSFET for driving the heated bed (if you like, you can also add one for the heater cartridge as well of course).
 Even though the MOSFET on the mainboard is sufficient, it's an upgrade worth doing as it not only leads to the fact that the bed will be heated up slightly faster, but it also increases the security of the hole printer.
 The MOSFET of the mainboard doesn't have a heatsink and it *may* caused by overheating due to an excessive amount of current being drawn, especially when using higher bed temperatures.
 Due to the low clearance between the fan of the moainboard and the ground the printer stands on, the cooling isn't the best as well.
 When using an enclosure which then heats up as well, cooling gets even worse.
 If the board's MOSTFET dies, you most likely have to get a whole new mainboard then.
 Even though it's possible to solder a new one onto the board (if you're skilled to do that), additional components might have been harmed.
 To avoid that, it's therefore adviseable to add an external MOSFET which then takes the load - the one on the mainboard only acts as a signal for the external one to switch.